 Developmental Psychopathology (Psych 551)

-Maneta, E., Cohen, S., Schulz, M.S., & Waldinger, R.J. (in press).
-Long-term effects of childhood emotional abuse on marital satisfaction and the role of empathic accuracy, Child Abuse and Neglect.
+Maneta, E., Cohen, S., Schulz, M.S., & Waldinger, R.J.
+(2015).
+Linkages between childhood emotional abuse and marital satisfaction: The mediating role of empathic accuracy for hostile emotions.
+Child Abuse and Neglect.
+44, 8-17.

 Maneta, E., Cohen, S., Schulz, M. S., & Waldinger, R. J. (2013).
 Two to tango: A dyadic analysis of links between borderline personality traits and intimate partner violence.
 Journal of Personality Disorders, 27, 233-43.